videofirst/vft-example-ui-tests/java/bdd-experiment-junit5-gradle/README.md

 > NOTE: Based on https://cucumber.io/docs/gherkin/reference/.

-The idea is to move from manual to automated testing is simply a matter of filling in the square brackets `[ ... ]` i.e.
+The idea is to move from manual to automated testing is declaring actions after each step i.e.

     Feature: Search for a film in various different ways